Encrypt-S/navd/README.md

 [![Build Status](https://travis-ci.org/aguycalled/navd.png?branch=master)](https://travis-ci.org/aguycalled/navd)

-navd is an alternative full node bitcoin implementation written in Go (golang).
+navd is an alternative full node navcoin implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use since October 2013.